ktonon/two-medium-model/README.md

 > the absence of a physically grounded mechanism capable of driving
 > sustained planetary growth.
 2MM does not claim to resolve the entire
 > geological debate, but it does offer a plausible mechanism where none
-> previously existed---providing a fresh context in which expansion
+> previously existed—providing a fresh context in which expansion
 > models can be reconsidered.
 >
 > A more detailed discussion of how 2MM predicts Earth expansion can be